Family reunification parole processes

 If you believe you may be eligible, make sure the NVC has your current mailing address.
 If you have questions, you can contact the NVC by submitting a Public Inquiry Form online.

-For those that receive an invitation you will need to follow the instructions in the NVC letter:
+For those who receive an invitation, you will need to follow the instructions in the NVC letter:

 Complete a separate Form I-131 for each family member and include: